 While there are many benefits to putting down a deposit on your home, in today’s tough economic climate it may be more realistic to take out a 100% bond, especially if you’re a first-time buyer who does not have easy access to a deposit.

-According to Geldenhuys, close to 80% of these applicants are being approved for finance and three out of four are successful in their bid to secure a 100% bond.
-The rest are required to raise a deposit, and that is generally one that is between five and 10 percent of the purchase price.
+According to Geldenhuys, over 80% of these applicants are being approved for finance, and four out of five are successful in their bid to secure a 100% bond.
+The rest are required to raise a deposit, usually between five and ten percent of the purchase price.

 “Contrary to the widely held belief that the chances of getting 100% financing are slim, these stats prove that, when correctly represented, buyers have a very good chance of obtaining a bond without a deposit,” she says.

-However, Geldenhuys emphasises the importance of using a reputable bond originator.
+However, Geldenhuys emphasises the importance of using a reputable home loan comparison service.
 “Banks are willing to approve 100% bonds if they can see that you have a clean credit history and can comfortably afford the monthly repayment instalments.
-An experienced bond originator will ensure you are correctly represented to the financing institutions so that they view your application in a favourable light.
+A reputable home loan comparison service will ensure you are correctly represented to the financing institutions so that they view your application in a favourable light.

 “It’s essential that these candidates evaluate their financial situation before applying for a bond,” she adds, noting that there are, equally, many advantages to putting down a deposit.

-“By providing capital upfront in the home-buying process, you will avoid paying interest on that amount of money for the duration of your loan period, which can amount to a significant saving in the long term,” she explains.
+“By providing capital upfront in the home-buying process, you will avoid paying interest on that amount of money for the duration of your loan period, which can amount to a significant saving in the long term,” she explains, adding that “It also stands to reason that the smaller the risk for the bank, the more negotiable it will be on your interest rate”.

-To gauge the affordability of your property price, and the likely chances of obtaining bond approval, it’s advisable to prequalify with a bond originator, a free service that ooba provides prior to the start of the home-buying process.
+To gauge the affordability of your property price, and the likely chances of obtaining bond approval, it’s advisable to get prequalified with a home loan comparison service such as ooba home loans, who provide prequalification as a free service prior to the start of the home-buying process.

 “Once you have an indication of the deposit required, you’ll be better positioned to consider the best approach needed to obtain your financing,” Geldenhuys says.